 LINDSAY HALLADAY, PhD

 Lindsay earned her B.A. in Biopsychology from Cal State San Bernardino, where she first started working with neural circuits in the developing basal ganglia.
 She earned her Ph.D. in Behavioral Neuroscience (Psychology) from UCLA while working in Tad Blair's lab.
 Her graduate work investigated the role of neural circuitry underlying defensive action selection.
-Lindsay then spent four years in Bethesda working as Postdoctoral Research Fellow in Andrew Holmes's lab at the National Institute on Alcohol Abuse and Alcoholsim.
-Her primary research there examined circuitry underlying compulsive alcohol-seeking.
-Lindsay joined the Psychology Department at Santa Clara Univeristy this Fall as an Assistant Professor in Neuroscience.
+Lindsay then spent four years in metro DC working as a Postdoctoral Research Fellow in Andrew Holmes's lab at the National Institute on Alcohol Abuse and Alcoholsim.
+Her primary research there examined neural circuitry underlying compulsive alcohol-seeking.
+Lindsay joined the Psychology Department at Santa Clara Univeristy in the fall of 2017 as an Assistant Professor in Neuroscience.
 Broadly speaking, the Halladay lab investigates the neural intersection between reward and aversion.
 Current research projects aim to identify specific neural circuits mediating allostatic mechanisms related to stress- and/or alcohol-induced behaviors.

 Interview with Lindsay Halladay on her research during her Postdoctoral Fellowship at the National Institutes of Health